How to (Un-) Quantum Mechanics: Setup

+If a no-assumption-approach allows for any conclusion about the nature of the conserved quantity, then it must emerge from the {\it form} of the equations or symmetries.
+Only if known mathematical structures emerge, if the form of the equations {\it suggests} a specific interpretation, then the {\it principle of sufficient reason} (PSR) authorizes to map quantities of the theory to known physical observables, i.e. to propose an interpretation.

-The very idea of a real physical object logically requires at least one positive definite constant of motion (PDCOM).
-Little more than this will be used to a number of basic ``laws'' of physics.
+Hence the very idea of a real physical object logically requires at least one positive definite constant of motion (PDCOM).
+Little more than this will be used to derive quite a number of the basic ``laws'' of physics.
 Without commandments.